Everything You Need to Know About SMS Compliance: A Complete Guide

 Avoid prohibited content like SHAFT (sex, hate, alcohol, firearms, tobacco) topics.

-If a user opts out, you must stop sending messages immediately.
+If a user opts out, you must stop sending messages immediately (although an immediate opt-out confirmation message is permitted).

 You can probably see where most of these regulations are going.
-Don’t do unethical things.
 Play aboveboard.
 Keep things legal.
 Don’t spam your recipients.
 But there’s more you should know, particularly if you have an international customer base.

 By this point, you should have a pretty solid understanding of the requirements for compliance.
 While there are multiple regulations, the gist is pretty similar from one to the next.
 But what does that mean for you in terms of what you should and shouldn’t do?
 Let’s explore.